What is vibe coding? AI-powered software development explained

 - Real-world applications and adoption

-- The future of vibe coding
+- Current status and future of vibe coding

 - Final thoughts